Loans for Parents

 - 2018-19 Hamilton College Direct PLUS Loan Request Form

 A small number of families obtain private educational loans through lenders of their choice.
 Students will require a co-signer to secure an alternative loan.
 Families should compare rates, benefits and repayment options offered by various lenders.

 - Parents, students, family members, or other individuals may borrow a private educational loan for up to the difference between the cost of attendance and financial aid.

 - Borrower, co-signer, and student must be a U.S. citizen or eligible non-citizen.

 - Borrower can choose from fixed or variable interest rates.

-- To obtain the loan, applicants must satisfy credit requirements.
+- To obtain the loan, applicant and/or co-signer must satisfy credit requirements.

 - Most do not charge an application or origination fee.

 - For additional information, please contact the Office of Financial Aid.